Barriers for Learning in an Evolving World: Mathematical Understanding of Loss of Plasticity: Mitigation and Recovery Strategies

 \section{Mitigation and Recovery Strategies}

 Having discussed the emergence of LoP symtoms and the existence of LoP manifolds, we now turn to strategies for preventing their formation or recovering from them if they have already occurred.

 \paragraph{Preventing LoP with Normalization.} As established in \cref{sec:emergence_lop}, one primary cause for activations becoming frozen is their pre-activations drifting into saturated regions.
 It is therefore natural to expect that normalization layers like Batch Normalization (BN) or Layer Normalization (LN) can help prevent this.
 By standardizing pre-activation statistics, these layers can keep activations operating in their more dynamic, non-linear range.
 Even with learnable affine parameters ($\gamma, \beta$) after normalization, these parameters often act to maintain pre-activations within a ``healthy'' range, rather than pushing them into extreme values that cause saturation (e.g., consistently negative for ReLU).
 This is widely supported by empirical evidence (see \cref{app:empirical_evidence_appendix}, Figures like \cref{fig:emergence_lop_symptoms_cl} in \cref{sec:emergence_lop}, and \cref{fig:normalizations-recovering} ).
 BN and LN generally help maintain higher effective rank of representations throughout training (as seen in \cref{fig:norm-rank-nG}) and concurrently prevent frozen/dead features and excessive feature duplication from becoming dominant.
+This is consistent with theory showing that normalization layers bias the representation Gram matrix toward isometry (the identity) --- a bias shown to persist during and after training, and to counteract the rank collapse associated with LoP~\citep{joudaki2023isometry}.